 How to Wire a Dryer

-The Break Down.
+The breakdown.
 A 30 amp circuit means just that and nothing more or less.
 Why ?
-Well the wire the breaker the dryer plug the outlet are designed to carry a max of 30 amps.
-And more importantly the breaker is designed to trip if more then that.
-For instance if your dryer is pulling more then 30 amps and you have a 50 amp breaker on the other end, well lets just say you will big issues melted everything including a melted house.
+Well, the wire the breaker the dryer plug the outlet are designed to carry a max of 30 amps.
+And more importantly, the breaker is designed to trip if more than that.
+For instance, if your dryer is pulling more than 30 amps and you have a 50 amp breaker on the other end, well let’s just say you will big issues melted everything including a melted house.
 So stick with what you should have and not what someone gave you…

 It’s a simple understanding.
 Newer dryers need 4 wires.
 A ground, two hots and a NEUTRAL. green, black, red and white.